 New Financial Horizons

-Celebrating the 20th Anniversary of the Economy of Communion
+The Emergence of an Economy of Communion

 “Gold examines the origins and substance of a promising alternative to the current globalized economy.
 During a 1991 trip to Brazil, Chiara Lubich challenged Focolare members to launch businesses that could create jobs and opportunities.
 Almost twenty years later, Benedict XVI cited the Economy of Communion in Caritas in Veritate as a promising form of intermediate activity between for-profit business and classic non-profit institutions.”